jfcloutier/karma_agency/notes/agency/policies.md

 ## Observing executed policies as attempt beliefs

 When a CA executes a policy it formulated, the execution of the policy becomes an *attempt belief* held by the CA in its next timeframe.

-The attempt belief is `action(Name)` where the name is unique to the canonical conjunction of goals and is determined by it (similarly to the naming of beliefs)

 The attempt belief, like any other belief of the CA, is observable by a parent CA, and thus can be incorporated into the parent CA's causal model.